 By adopting these guidelines, event sponsors can achieve a common standard for decisionmaking.
-If every event produces estimates of tourism economic impact that meet the minimum standards set forth herein, a common and credible basis for comparisons should emerge.
-As well, over time, profiles of attendees of different types of events will be developed which may be useful as inputs for forecasting the potential tourism economic impact of events or festivals still in the planning stage.
+If every event produces estimates of on-site spending that meet the minimum standards set forth herein, a common and credible basis for comparisons should emerge.
+As well, over time, profiles of attendees of different types of events can be developed which may be useful as inputs for forecasting various aspects of events or festivals still in the planning stage.